Shiying95/IMRec-TF2/README.md

 python train.py --dataset taobao --mode train_500K --model IMRec --embed_dim 50
 ```

 The model is evaluated on the test datasets automatically at the end of each epoch.
-Check the experimental results as well as the saved models in the `log` folder.
+Check the experimental results in the `log` folder.

 ## Key Arguments